Korean War Veterans Memorial: Wall of Remembrance

+On 11 January 2023, South Korean Ministry of Patriots and Veterans Affairs announced their intent to perform list verifications and corrections in the near future.

 Korean War Veterans Memorial Foundation's Maintenance Fund

 On October 12, 2015, Samsung Electronics donated $1 million to the Korean War Memorial Foundation.
 The memorial used the donation for maintenance.
 According to William Weber, the chairman of the memorial foundation, "Most of the grouting need to be treated twice a year.
 And there isn't enough for all of that upkeep."
 In addition, on October 16, Samsung helped clean the memorial ground as part of the company's national day of service.

 Troop statistics

 Engraved on granite blocks near the water pool at the east end of the monument are the casualty statistics for the soldiers who fought in the war.